xenotropic/trademark-sqlite/README.md

 Use the create_tmdb.sql file to initialize a sqlite database.
 The database name by default is ./tmdb.sqlite3
+A command to initialize the database would be `sqlite3 tmdb.sqlite3 < create_tmdb.sql`

-Unless your username is joe, and perhaps not even then, you will need to set the directory where the database is in parse_trademarks.php where it says "change your path".
+The default path to the database is /home/joe/trademark-sqlite.
+Unless your name is also joe, you will need to set the directory in parse_trademarks.php where it says "change your path".
-So a sameple command would be
-sqlite3 tmdb.sqlite3 < create_tmdb.sql

 ## Loading the database